flyingcakes85/LoveBites/README.md

 Add tint2 to Xfce session autostart.
 Run `xfce4-session-settings` in a terminal.
 In second tab "Application Autostart", click plus icon at bottom and add new entry.
 Set command as `conky &` and "Trigger" to "on login".

+### Font

+I have used Iosevka.
+Specifically speaking, its the [Nerd Font Patched](https://aur.archlinux.org/packages/nerd-fonts-iosevka/) variant.

 ## Credits 🙏